 Computer Science Careers in Iowa

-According to a recent CompTIA Cyberstates report, the U.S. boasts close to 7 million tech jobs, and the tech industry contributes $1.3 trillion to the U.S. economy.
-The Bureau of Labor Statistics (BLS) projects a 19% increase in the number of computer and information scientist jobs within the next decade.
-The aforementioned CompTIA study also reports that the tech industry adds over 180,000 IT jobs to its sector annually.
-The best computer science schools in Iowa prepare graduates for careers in software engineering, data analytics, and system administration.
+According to a recent CompTIA Cyberstates report, the U.S. boasts close to 12 million tech jobs, and the tech industry contributes $1.6 trillion annually to the U.S. economy.
+The BLS projects a 19% increase in the number of computer and information scientist jobs between 2016 and 2026.
+The aforementioned CompTIA study also reports that the tech industry adds roughly 200,000 IT jobs to its sector each year.
+Online computer science programs in Iowa prepare graduates for careers in software engineering, data analytics, and system administration.
 The most common IT jobs in Iowa are software developers, systems analysts, and computer support specialists.
-Although Iowa lost about 1% (834) of its tech jobs in 2016, the number of IT services and custom software services jobs grew by 7% in 2017.
-The engineering services sector is also experiencing continued growth of about 7% per year.

 Median Salary for Computer Science Careers by Degree

-- Rockwell Collins: Rockwell Collins offers high-tech aviation solutions to companies in the commercial and military sectors.
-They deal with cabi electronics, information management, and mission communications.
+- Collins Aerospace: Collins Aerospace offers high-tech aviation solutions to companies in the commercial and military sectors.
+They deal with cabin electronics, information management, and mission communications.
 The company works closely with local students and offers fellowships, internships, and opportunities for co-op employment.
-It routinely hires software engineers, systems engineers, and software technicians.
+Collins Aerospace routinely hires software engineers, systems engineers, and software technicians.

 - IBM: IBM started out as a company that mostly built computers, software, and hardware, but now this multi-billion dollar corporation also provides cloud-based solutions to help companies outsource work or manage information and employees.
 IBM also offers site-hosting and builds healthcare applications.
-The company employs a large number of software engineers, application security engineers, and many other works with a computer science background.
+The company employs a large number of software and application security engineers with computer science backgrounds.

 - Wells Fargo: Wells Fargo is a financial services company founded in 1852.
-Today, the company help customers with banking, investing, loans, insurance, and wealth management.
-To handle its many computer-related duties, the company hires information security engineers, data architects, information security analysts, and other IT professionals.
+Today, the company helps customers with banking, investing, loans, insurance, and wealth management.
+To handle its many computer-related duties, the company hires multiple IT professionals, including information security engineers, data architects, and information security analysts.

 Computer Science Programs in Iowa